VernierST/godirect-examples/web_vpython/readme.md

 # Getting Started with Vernier Go Direct® Sensors and Web VPython

-This guide shows you how to get started writing Web VPython programs to communicate with the sensors on-board most Vernier Go Direct<sup>1</sup> devices.
-Web VPython is an easily accessible online coding platform that bundles Python and the VvPython library together.
+This guide shows how to get started writing Web VPython programs to communicate with the sensors on-board most Vernier Go Direct<sup>1</sup> devices.
+Web VPython is an easily accessible online coding platform that bundles Python and the VPython library.

 Web VPython runs in the browser and makes it possible, and easy, to generate navigable real-time 3D animations.
 In addition, it allows the user to write and run a VPython program without actually installing Python itself - a big timesaver in the classroom!
 Another advantage is that Web VPython can communicate with Go Direct sensors on Chromebooks as well as Mac, Windows, and Linux computers.